DigVentures: Digital Dig Team

 In 2014 DigVentures received a grant from the Heritage Lottery Fund to develop its Digital Dig Team.
-This has been described as a ‘Community Management System’ for archaeology projects.
-It is built onto a cloud-based, open-source software platform enabling researchers to publish data directly from the field using any web-enabled device (such as a smartphone or tablet) into a live relational database.
-Once recorded the born-digital archive is accessible via open-access on a dedicated website, and published to social profiles of all project participants.
-Beta tested in the field at Leiston Abbey in 2014, early results have shown that the Digital Dig Team system can enable archaeologists to build audiences (through immersive storytelling), generate revenue (through crowdfunding), enable public participation (through crowdsourcing) and improve research by making results available to a networked specialist team in 'real time'.
-A children's version of this system has also been developed, based on a ‘Cyber Dig’ simulated excavation for use in schools or family events.
+This was described as a ‘Community Management System’ for archaeology projects.
+It was built onto a cloud-based, open-source software platform enabling researchers to publish data directly from the field using any web-enabled device (such as a smartphone or tablet) into a live relational database.
+Once recorded the born-digital archive was accessible via open-access on a dedicated website, and published to social profiles of all project participants.
+Beta tested in the field at Leiston Abbey in 2014, early results demonstrated that the Digital Dig Team system enabled archaeologists to build audiences (through immersive storytelling), generate revenue (through crowdfunding), enable public participation (through crowdsourcing) and improve research by making results available to a networked specialist team in 'real time'.
+A children's version of this system was also developed, based on a ‘Cyber Dig’ simulated excavation for use in schools or family events.

+Records created using Digital Dig Team remain accessible on the company website and hyperlinked in most Post-Excavation Reports produced between 2014 and 2023.

 During the COVID-19 pandemic, DigVentures's digs, talks and workshops were postponed, and the online "How to Do Archaeology" course was made freely available.